59 Electrically-Powered Aircraft

 But what about looking to the future?
 Can electrically powered aircraft be realized and used in commercial aviation?
 Technically, it is just engineering.
 But at what cost?
 Can these aircraft also satisfy the airworthiness regulations set down by the FAA or EASA?
 The current battery technology, with a pack-level battery-specific energy of around 0.2 to 0.25 kWh/kg, has many limitations, especially for use in an aircraft that might be designed to carry passengers over reasonable distances.
 However, if battery-specific energy can be doubled to 0.5 kWh/kg, it would substantially improve the performance and capabilities of electrically-powered aircraft.

 In the meantime, the industry and research organizations forge ahead, exploring new technologies and electrically-powered aircraft concepts, including NASA’s X-57, as shown in the artist’s rendering below.
 According to NASA: “The primary goal of the X-57 project is to share the aircraft’s electric-propulsion-focused design, airworthiness process, and technology with industry, standards bodies, and regulators to inform certification approaches for all-electric propulsion in emerging electric aircraft markets.”
 The X-59 project was canceled in June 2023 because the new technology was apparently too risky to field on a flying aircraft.
-It seems ironic that an X-plane suffers cancellation because of higher-than-average risk, which is why X-planes are designed in the first place.
+It seems ironic that an X-plane suffers cancellation because of higher-than-average risk.
+Is that not why X-planes are designed in the first place?
+This decision is a setback in the advancement of electric aircraft, but the private industry will soon pick up the technical slack as Elon Musk did with SpaceX and Tesla.

-The X-57 Maxwell was an experimental electrical aircraft developed by NASA, intended to demonstrate the technology to reduce fuel use, emissions, and noise.
+The X-57 Maxwell was an experimental electrical aircraft developed by NASA, intended to demonstrate reduced energy use, emissions, and noise.
 The project was canceled in 2023 because it was considered too risky.

 Electrically-powered road vehicles have reached a tipping point because current battery capacity has given such vehicles ranges of 400 miles (644 km).
 In the meantime, is there a tipping point to look toward for batteries beating Avgas or jet fuel?
 At this point, the goal must be at least 800 Wh/kg, but even then, the need for a mandated reserve of energy will make this the absolute minimum to be practical.
 Higher life cycle batteries remain at 250 Wh/kg today, even less after installation, but they are likely to exceed 400 Wh/kg by 2030.
 High life cycle batteries in the 1 MWh/kg class are probably another decade away, which is closer to the tipping point needed for aviation applications.